Betta fish owners will witness all kinds of weird behavior.

 - Drill holes in the intake pipe of your filter.
 This is simple physics.
-More holes or a larger intake pipe will reduce the pressure and therefore slow down the flow current.
+More holes or a larger intake pipe will reduce the pressure and therefore slow down the flowing current.

-Note: It has been the case that I get asked if bettas need a filtering system quite often (more than I would like to admit).
-Bettas produce waste and do need filtration.
+Note: It has been the case that I get asked if Betta fish need a filtering system quite often (more than I would like to admit).
+Betta fish produce waste and do need filtration.

 Canister filters still hold the #1 place when it comes to maintaining decent water conditions.

-Naturally, as with any other cold-blooded creature bettas won’t tolerate cold water.
+Naturally, as with any other cold-blooded creature, a Betta won’t tolerate cold water.

-If the water is too cold, your betta’s metabolism will gradually slow down.
+When the water is too cold, their metabolism gradually slows down.

-This will cause the fish to become lethargic and spend a lot of time at the bottom of your aquarium.
+This causes them to become lethargic and spend a lot of time at the bottom of an aquarium.

 In summer an aquarium can get really hot.

-Though bettas posses a special organ called labyrinth, allowing them to breathe atmospheric air, they still may die if the water is poorly oxygenated.
+Though Betta fish possess a special organ called Labyrinth, allowing them to breathe atmospheric air, they still may die if the water is poorly oxygenated.